-The Tulane University Pediatric Infectious Disease Training Program combines the clinical resources, teaching programs, and laboratory facilities of Tulane University School of Medicine, Tulane Medical Center and Ochsner Medical Center.
+The Tulane University Pediatric Infectious Disease Training Program combines the clinical resources, teaching programs, and laboratory facilities of Tulane University School of Medicine, Children's Hospital New Orleans and Ochsner Medical Center.
 We have collaborative research activities and an integrated teaching program.
 This unique affiliation of two regional medical centers represents a major strength of our program.
-We provide clinical services at two major hospitals in New Orleans: Tulane Lakeside Hospital and Ochsner Medical Center.
+We provide clinical services at two major hospitals in New Orleans: Children's Hospital New Orleans and Ochsner Medical Center.
 These hospitals provide the training program with a unique balance of general pediatric patients and subspecialty patients.

-John Schieffelin, MD (Tulane) has a joint appointment in the sections of Infectious Disease in both the Department of Pediatrics and Internal Medicine.
+John Schieffelin, MD (Tulane) Head of the Section of Pediatric Infectious Diseases at Tulane and Associate Professor of Pediatrics.
+Dr. Schieffelin is also the Director of Infection Control at Children's Hospital New Orleans.
+He has a joint appointment in the sections of Infectious Disease in both the Department of Pediatrics and Internal Medicine.
 His research focuses on the natural history, clinical care and immunology of viral hemorrhagic fevers (VHFs).
 Currently he is involved in both basic science and clinical research on Flaviviruses, such as dengue and Zika, as well as Lassa fever virus and Ebola virus.
 His laboratory studies how antibody-virus interactions can have both protective and pathogenic effects.
 In addition, he is actively involved in NIH-funded research projects in Kenema, Sierra Leone where he oversees human subjects research on VHF diagnostics development and the natural history and long-term sequelae of Lassa fever and Ebola virus.
 The long-term goal of his research program is to develop and test new supportive care and therapeutic strategies for VHFs.

 Margarita Silio, MD, MPH (Tulane) participates in the pediatric HIV research program, directs the Pediatric TB clinic, and teaches in the Department of Tropical Medicine.

-Russell Van Dyke, MD (Tulane) is Head of the Section of Pediatric Infectious Diseases at Tulane and Professor of Pediatrics.
+Russell Van Dyke, MD (Tulane) is a Professor of Pediatrics.
 His research interests include the management and epidemiology of HIV-infected and HIV-exposed pregnant women, children and youth, mother-ti-child transmission of HIV and antiviral therapy.
 He directs the Pediatric AIDS Clinical Trials Unit, which was funded as an NIH International Maternal Pediatric Adolescent AIDS clinical Trials Group (IMPAACT) clinical site from 1990-2015.
 He is the principal investigator of the Coordinating Center of the NIH- funded Pediatrics HIV/AIDS Cohort Study (PHACS), a mulit-center longitudinal cohort study of HIV-infected and HIV-exposed infants and children.
 He is also the site PI for the PHACS SMARTT study of the long-term safety of in utero exposure to anti-retroviral agents.

 Lorna Seybolt, MD, MPH (Tulane/LSU) has appointments in Pediatrics at both Tulane and Crescent Care, a community health center and the largest AIDS services organization in the Gulf South.
 Her areas of interest include pediatric/adolescent HIV, HIV prevention and the viral hepatitides.